 Point Walter Golf Course

 If 18 holes feels a little daunting for you, don’t worry because Perth also has some great shorter options too, including Point Walter Golf Course.
 Tracking along our iconic Swan River, the views are some of the best you’ll find in Perth, and they also offer one-off lessons if you’re looking for a little touch-up before getting started.
+They’ve also recently(ish) installed an epic new mini golf course that’s a heap of fun.

 Photo via @perthintegrated